Ultimate SAT Prep Guide 2018 – SAT Dates, Best Books, Free Resources

-For SAT success, you need to not be too critical on yourself if you score low the first time you take the test or during practice tests and use that as fodder for improvement.
-Also, the mindset of success means that you are willing to train like a mental athlete for many dozens of hours to increase your score by up to 200+ points by studying every SAT topic you’re weak in.
+For SAT success, you need to not be too critical on yourself if you score low and be willing to improve.
+The mindset of success means that you are willing to train like a mental athlete to increase your SAT score.
 How many hours?
 Here is an estimate:

 0-30 Point Improvement: 10 hours